George Song

 Reducer Using action

-Let’s look at an example where we use both params with the reducer function.
+Let’s look at an example where we use both parameters with the reducer function.

 return (